There are tons of different ways to promote a podcast.

 Quora is another great place where people are looking for help.

 How do you promote your podcast?
 Do you have other methods that have worked well?
-Please share in the comments so we can all learn!
+Please share with us on Twitter!